Want to see dentists and services near you?

 There are no premiums or deductibles—just the co-pay, when applicable.

-Why Filing Taxes Matters For The CDCP
+Why Filing Taxes Matters For CDCP Eligibility

 Your income is verified through your tax return.
 If you haven’t filed your taxes for the previous year, you won’t be eligible for this public dental plan Canada offers—even if your income is low enough to qualify.